 Tip #3: Manage Expectations

 Because you aren’t working in the office with your supervisor and coworkers just a few feet away, things will be different when you are working from home.
 It is crucial that you reach out to your supervisor to find out what is expected from you.
 You will need to know what they expect and how to get things done.
 Also, this should not be a one-time conversation.
 This should be an ongoing conversation to ensure that you are always prepared for any issues that come up.
 You also always need to know what is expected of you when working from home.

 Tip #4: Stick To Your Normal Work Routine

 It is easy to become distracted when you are working from home.
 You won’t have your manager and coworkers to keep you focused, so you will need to do it on your own.
 Rather than spending the day in your pajamas, get up and get ready as if you are going to work.
 This will put you in a professional state of mind.
-Also, take regular breaks and try to take them at the same time that you did when you were at work.
+Also, take regular breaks with kuttymovies for example, and try to take them at the same time that you did when you were at work.
 You should also try to maintain your regular working hours.
 When you make your work from home experience as close to your time in the office, it will feel like work, and you won’t get distracted.